 For monofilament strings, Decathlon recommends a tension of between 19 kg and 22 kg.
 We strongly recommend against using monofilament strings for children under 15 to avoid injury.
-These strings are best for players who break strings in under 10 hours of play, because they quickly lose their tension.
+These strings are best for players who break strings in under 10 hours of play because they quickly lose their tension.

-For multifilament strings, Decathlon recommends a maximum tension of 25 kg!
+For multifilament strings, Decathlon recommends a maximum tension of 25 kg.
 These strings are recommended for people who are prone to tendinitis, and youngsters.
 Multifilament strings keep their tension very well.

 Your racket's performance depends 50% on your frame and 50% on your strings!
 Be sure to take the time to choose the right strings.
 For players who break their strings a lot: change them as soon as they break.
 For people who rarely or never break strings, Decathlon recommends changing them as many times per year as you play per week.
-For example: if you play once per week, change your strings once per year.
+E.g. if you play once per week, change your strings once per year.
 If you play three times per week, change your strings three times per year.

 Tips from Decathlon